- Expand/Collapse Overview

 - Transboundary waste shipments

 Every year, End of life vehicles generate between 8 and 9 million tonnes of valuable waste in the Community.
-In 1997, the European Commission adopted a Proposal for a Directive which aims at making vehicle dismantling, reuse, recovery and recycling more environmentally friendly.
+The European Commission adopted a Proposal for a Directive which aims at making vehicle dismantling, reuse, recovery and recycling more environmentally friendly.

 Directive 2000/53/EC sets out clear quantified targets for reuse, recycling and recovery of vehicles and their components and also pushes producers to manufacture vehicles with a clear view to their recyclability.